core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" to keep the CoAP requests small.

-In this document, it is assumed that the DoC client knows the DoC server and the DNS resource at the DoC server.
+The DoC client needs to know the DoC server and the DNS resource at the DoC server.
-Possible options could be manual configuration of a URI {{-uri}} or CRI {{-cri}}, or automatic configuration, e.g., using a CoRE resource directory
+Possible options to assure this could be manual configuration of a URI {{-uri}} or CRI {{-cri}}, or automatic configuration, e.g., using a CoRE resource directory
 {{-core-rd}}, DHCP or Router Advertisement options {{-dnr}} or discovery of designated resolvers
 {{-ddr}}.